-- pressure on the bladder with frequent or even obstructed urination, and
+- Pressure on the bladder with frequent or even obstructed urination

 Abnormal uterine bleeding is the most common symptom of a fibroid.
 If the tumors are near the uterine lining, or interfere with the blood flow to the lining, they can cause heavy periods, painful periods, prolonged periods or spotting between menses.
 Uterine fibroids that are deteriorating can sometimes cause severe, localized pain.

 If uterine fibroids are benign, why are they the reason for so many hysterectomies (surgeries performed to remove the uterus)?